I-gor-C/windows-driver-docs-ddi/wdk-ddi-src/content/wdm/ns-wdm-_work_queue_item.md

 #### Parameter

 Context information pointer specified in the <b>Parameter</b> member.

+`Parameter`

+Pointer to context information to be passed to the callback routine specified in the <b>WorkerRoutine</b> member.

 ## Remarks
 To initialize a WORK_QUEUE_ITEM structure, call <a href="..\wdm\nf-wdm-exinitializeworkitem.md">ExInitializeWorkItem</a>.